-Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCE Understanding Dyslexia, PQSI
+Catriona StewartBA (Hons) Design for Communication Media, PGCE Primary, NPQH, PGCert Understanding Dyslexia, PQSI

-Ms Stewart is subject leader for Art and Music and is qualified as a lead for safeguarding.
+Ms Stewart is subject leader for Art and Music and is a qualified leader for safeguarding.

 Kingsmead is the fourth school Catriona has worked at.
-Her first teaching job was at Victoria Road, Northwich after which she went be deputy head of a small school in Wilmslow with provision for children with BESD where she took on the role as acting headteacher for two years.
+Her first teaching job was at Victoria Road, Northwich after which she went be deputy head of a small school in Wilmslow with provision for children with BESD where she took on the role as acting headteacher for over two years.
 Following a stint as deputy head at a large, diverse school in inner-city Manchester she returned to Northwich in 2004 to take up the headship at Kingsmead, her dream job, where she been since the school's opening in 2004 and where she qualified as a specialist dyslexia teacher.

-Catriona has worked for CWAC as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
+Catriona has worked for CW&C as a Local Leader in Education and from 2017 as an Associate School Improvement Advisor.
 She trained to inspect schools for Ofsted and did some additional work in school inspection.
-She represents humanists and people with secular world views on the CWAC standing advisory committee for the teaching of RE (SACRE).
+She represented humanists on the CWAC standing advisory committee for the teaching of RE (SACRE) until 2021.
 In March 2019 Catriona joined the board of trustees for the Sir John Brunner Foundation.
 She chairs the local Northwich Education Partnership, NEP.
-She has one daughter, also a teacher, and lives in Northwich.
+She has one daughter, an Art teacher in London, and lives in Northwich.

-Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENCo Award, NPQH
+Lisa Rutter-BrownBA (Hons) Primary Education with Maths and Technology, National SENDCo Award, NPQH

-Mrs Rutter-Brown, our SENCo and Inclusion leader is also the designated lead for safeguarding.
+Mrs Rutter-Brown, our Inclusion leader is also our designated lead for safeguarding.

 Lisa has been with us since 2004 when she joined us as out first Reception teacher.
 She has worked for the Local Authority as a leading subject leader for Mathematics, where she supported Mathematics leaders across Cheshire.
 As deputy head, as well as leading and supporting staff at Kingsmead, Mrs Rutter-Brown was seconded to a school facing additional challenges.